 Speaking of scalability, let’s look at Shopify, which processes about 4 mln requests per second, Github with over 28 million users and 57 million repositories, and Airbnb, hosting over 5 mln listings in more than 190 countries.
 All of them use RoR.

 Resistance to high loads is the significant achievement of Rails.
 At the same time, it’s not only about the framework itself.
 Scalability also depends on your servers capacity, deployment strategy, database architecture and the system as a whole.
-The Rails framework allows building solutions resistant to high loads and is perfect for deploying and working in servers clusters and cloud services.
+The Rails framework allows building solutions resistant to high loads and is perfect for deploying and working in servers clusters and cloud development services.

 5. Rails is secure and reliable